US leading Indicators: Indicating Recovery Is Not Real

 How the Playing Field Has Been Altered

-One reason why the Baltic Dry Index is no longer a reliable economic indicator is that the playing field has been altered.
+The Baltic Dry Index is no longer a reliable economic indicator because the playing field has been altered.
 The index was once driven by supply and demand for raw materials such as coal and iron ore.
 Today, it is more influenced by hot money and a low-interest-rate environment.
-The massive injections of liquidity by central banks around the world have created an illusory economy that is propped up by easy money.
+The massive injections of liquidity by central banks around the world have created an imaginary economy that is propped up by easy money.

 The Illusory Recovery